-- To use financial mechanisms such as development charges and user fees to offset the financial impacts of development and to ensure that development proceeds in a fiscally responsible manner. - To evaluate the non-growth share of servicing costs and ensure that it can be funded from the municipal tax base and user fees. - To consider innovative infrastructure financing initiatives including private public partnerships and tax increment financing. - To update its 10-year capital plan annually to adjust for variations in timing and locations of development. - To update the development charges by-laws as needed and as conditions change with respect to growth and/or infrastructure needs. - To review fees and other charges related to the processing of development applications to ensure that costs are being recovered. - To support York Region in advocating for changes to funding formulas for expanding Regional services such as transit and affordable shared housing to accommodate growth. - To require the completion of an economic/fiscal impact assessment for secondary plans and other significant development proposals in accordance with 10.1.2.3. - To ensure that operating and capital budgets including tax levy, user fees and development charges address the ability financially and technically to provide for the required servicing infrastructure in a timely manner in accordance with a proposed phasing plan. - 10.13.10 To ensure that the required agreements respecting infrastructure provision including financial provisions, and cost sharing arrangements are in place prior to development proceeding.

-To determine mechanisms to fund and implement needed capital projects such as new stormwater management facilities in existing neighbourhoods to make these facilities compliant with current and innovative sustainable approaches.
+9.13.1 Use financial mechanisms such as development charges and user rates to offset the financial impacts of development and to ensure that development proceeds in a fiscally responsible manner.

+- 9.13.2 Evaluate the non-growth share of servicing costs and ensure that it can be funded from the municipal tax base and user fees. - 9.13.3 Consider innovative infrastructure financing initiatives including private public partnerships and tax increment financing. - 9.13.4 Update its 10-year capital plan annually to adjust for variations in timing and locations of development. - 9.13.5 Update the development charges by-laws as needed and as conditions change with respect to growth and/or infrastructure needs. - 9.13.6 Review fees and other charges related to the processing of development applications to ensure that costs are being recovered. - 9.13.7 Support York Region in advocating for changes to funding formulas for expanding Regional services such as transit and affordable shared housing to accommodate growth. - 9.13.8 Ensure that operating and capital budgets including tax levy, user rates and development charges address the ability financially and technically to provide for the required servicing infrastructure in a timely basis in accordance with a proposed phasing plan. - 9.13.9 Ensure that the required agreements respecting infrastructure provision including financial provisions, and cost sharing arrangements are in place prior to development proceeding. - 9.13.10 Determine mechanisms to fund and implement needed capital projects such as new stormwater management facilities in existing neighbourhoods to make these facilities compliant with current and innovative sustainable approaches.

-10.14 TRANSITION POLICIES
+9.14 TRANSITION POLICIES

-- 10.14.1 That a development proponent with an application filed after the adoption of this Plan by Council and prior to the approval of this Plan by the Region will be encouraged to work with Markham to consider the implications of the policies of this Plan as they relate to the proposed application. - 10.14.2 That all planning decisions shall conform with the transition policies of applicable Provincial Plans and shall be consistent with the Provincial Policy Statement. - That the Greenbelt Plan requirements do not apply to Official Plan and zoning by-law amendments approved prior to December 16, 2004, and subsequent Planning Act approvals necessary to implement the amendments, notwithstanding the inclusion of these lands within the Greenway System.
-Council shall request the Province to amend the Greenbelt Plan through the Provincial 10-year review process to reflect the approvals. - 10.14.4 That the Oak Ridges Moraine Conservation Plan requirements do not apply to Official Plan and zoning by-law amendments, approved prior to November 17, 2001 and subsequent Planning Act approvals necessary to implement the amendments, notwithstanding the inclusion of these lands within the Greenway System.
+- 9.14.1 That proponents with pending applications at the time of this Plan's approval be encouraged to work with Markham to re-examine the proposed applications based on the policies of this Plan. - 9.14.2 That all planning decisions shall conform with the transition policies of applicable Provincial Plans and shall be consistent with the Provincial Policy Statement. - 9.14.3 That the Greenbelt Plan requirements do not apply to Official Plan and zoning by-law amendments, approved prior to December 16, 2004 and subsequent Planning Act approvals necessary to implement the amendments, notwithstanding the inclusion of these lands within the

+Greenway System.
+Council shall request the Province to amend the Greenbelt Plan through the Provincial 10-year review process to reflect the approvals.

+9.14.4 That the Oak Ridges Moraine Conservation Plan requirements do not apply to Official Plan and zoning by-law amendments, approved prior to November 17, 2001 and subsequent Planning Act approvals necessary to implement the amendments, notwithstanding the inclusion of these lands within the Greenway System.